LuisSala/BoxHackDay/README.md

 Default output format [None]: json
 ```

 7\.
-Click below to launch your Zombie Stack:
+Click below to launch your Zombie Stack.
+Be sure to return to this page to continue:

 [![Launch Zombie Workshop Stack into Virginia with CloudFormation](/Images/deploy-to-aws.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=zombiestack&templateURL=https://s3.amazonaws.com/aws-zombie-workshop-us-east-1/CreateZombieWorkshop.json)

-*If you have CloudFormation launch FAILED issues, please try launching in us-east-1 (Virginia)*

 8\.
-Once you have chosen a region and are inside the AWS CloudFormation Console, you should be on a screen titled "Select Template".
+Once you are inside the AWS CloudFormation Console, you should be on a screen titled "Select Template".
 We are providing CloudFormation with a template on your behalf, so click the blue **Next** button to proceed.

 9\.
 On the following screen, "Specify Details", your Stack is pre-populated with the name "zombiestack".
-You can customize that to a name of your choice **less than 15 characters in length** or leave as is.
+We suggest you keep that name but you can customize that to a name of your choice **less than 15 characters in length** if you want to.
+Keep in mind that these instructions assume the stack is named "zombiestack".
 For the parameters section, if you want to develop with a team and would like to create IAM Users in your account to grant your teammates access, then specify how many teammates/users you want to be created in the **NumberOfTeammates** text box.
 Otherwise, leave it defaulted to 0 and no additional users will be created.
 The user launching the stack (you) already have the necessary permissions.
 Click **Next**.

 *If you create IAM users, an IAM group will also be created and those users will be added to that group.
 On deletion of the stack, those resources will be deleted for you.*